SolarAlexis/SolarAlexis.github.io/_pages/about.md

 ## Research Interests

-- Reliable and Adaptive AI Systems
+- Efficiency and Reliability of AI Systems
 - Statistical Learning and Optimization
 - Generative and Agentic AI
-- AI for Networked and Distributed Systems
+- AI for Communication Networks

 ## Current Research